TscCai/sis/README.md

 # sis
 A supervise information system based on OPC and WebSocket.
-It's the project of my bachelor degree thesis.
+This project is the author's bachelor degree thesis.

+## Dependency
+OpcAccess
+ASP.NET MVC 4